Recently I moved one of my niche blogs from shared hosting to VPS.

 Step 3.
 Choose a size for your server

 Is it enough?
-Well I am hosting two blogs with ~40K visitors/month on a $5/mo plan.
+Well I am hosting all my websites on a $5/mo plan.
 So probably.

 Step 4.
 Select a region